 - Getting the hours you initially allocated cut in half

-Perform a post-project analysis
+7. Perform a post-project analysis

-Now it's time to perform a post-project analysis that’ll help you approach your next project armed with the knowledge to maximize resources even better.
+Now it's time to perform a post-project analysis to help you approach your next project armed with the knowledge to maximize resources even better.
 Performing a post-project analysis involves looking at the number of resources you budgeted vs. the resources your project took to complete.

-Asking the right set of questions at the end of every project will help you get a bigger picture of how your project management efforts are paying off.
-It also helps with the future planning process.
 If you discover discrepancies between profits and resources spent on projects, a thorough post-project analysis makes it easier to course-correct as you move forward.

-How to use a resource planning tool
+How to use a resource planning tool effectively